Terms of Service

 The contractor ensures that the employees deployed have the required qualifications.
-He will provide evidence of the qualification upon request from the client.
-In an individual contract with the temporary worker, the contractor guarantees that data protection regulations do not conflict with the disclosure of such information.
+Upon request from the client, he will provide evidence of the qualification.
+In an individual contract with the temporary worker, the contractor guarantees that data protection regulations do not prevent the disclosure of such information.

 11. Acceptance of temporary workers / agency commission

-A brokerage exists if the client or a company legally or economically affiliated with him enters into an employment relationship with the employee of the contractor for the duration of the temporary employment contract.
-A placement also exists if the client or a company legally or economically affiliated with him enters into an employment relationship with the temporary worker within 6 months of the termination of the assignment, but no more than 12 months after the start of the assignment.
-In this case, the client reserves the right to prove that the employment relationship was not concluded on the basis of the previous transfer.
+A mediation exists if the client or a company legally or economically affiliated with him enters into an employment relationship with the employee of the contractor for the duration of the temporary employment contract.
+A placement is also present if the client or a company legally or economically affiliated with him enters into an employment relationship with the temporary worker within 6 months after the end of the assignment, but no more than 12 months after the start of the assignment.
+In this case, the client reserves the right to provide evidence that the employment relationship was not concluded on the basis of the previous transfer.

 11.1.
 A mediation is also present if the client or a company legally or economically affiliated with him enters into an employment relationship immediately after the contractor has established contact with the applicant without prior assignment.
 Decisive for the time of the establishment of the employment relationship between the client and the temporary worker is not the time of the start of work, but the time of the conclusion of the employment contract.

 11.3 The basis for calculating the agency commission is the gross monthly salary agreed between the client and the temporary worker, but at least the gross monthly salary agreed between the contractor and the temporary worker.
 The client submits a copy of the signed employment contract to the contractor.
-In the event of interruptions in the hiring process, the beginning of the last hiring process before the employment relationship was established is decisive.
-The agency commission is to be paid plus statutory VAT.
+In the case of interruptions in the hiring process, the beginning of the last hiring out before the employment relationship was established is decisive.
+The agency commission is to be paid plus the statutory value added tax.
 The commission is payable 14 days after receipt of the invoice.

 last agreed gross monthly salary